Good Food for Cities

 • Food Markets 4 All, where we work on the professionalisation of farmers’ organisations, including facilitating better access to finance and business development services and the promotion of inclusive business models.
 During the Covid-19 pandemic, we supported 17,887 farmers in selling their produce through local food distribution channels.

 Rikolto helped set up Kort'om, a local distribution platform to support farmers in achieving a decent income while increasing the availability of locally produced food in the city of Leuven, Belgium.
-Based on a business-to-business model, it currently serves 13 supermarkets and 19 buyers from the hospitality sector.

 • Through GoodFood@School, we provide tailored support to schools and a wide range of actors within the schools’ environment to make healthy and sustainable food the new normal for students.
 Our aim is to make it easier for pupils to have a sustainable diet, focusing on ingredients that are sustainably sourced, traceable and nutritious.